 We own and control various intellectual property rights, such as trade secrets, confidential information, trademarks, service marks, trade names, copyrights, patents and applications to the foregoing.
 These rights, in the aggregate, are of material importance to our business.
 We also believe that the Dun & Bradstreet name and related trade names, marks and logos are of material importance to our business.
-We are licensed to use certain technology and other intellectual property rights owned and controlled by others, and other companies are licensed to use certain technology and other intellectual property rights owned and controlled by us.
+We are licensed to use certain technology and other intellectual property rights woned and controlled by others, and other companies are licensed to use certain technology and other intellectual property rights owned and controlled by us.
 We consider our trademarks, service marks, databases, software, analytics, algorithms, inventions and other intellectual property to be proprietary, and we rely on a combination of statutory (e.g., copyright, trademark, trade secret, patent, etc.) and contractual safeguards for protecting them throughout the world.

 We own patents and have filed for patent applications both in the United States and in other selected countries of importance to us.
 The patents and patent applications include claims which pertain to certain technologies and inventions which we have determined are proprietary and warrant patent protection.
-We believe that the protection of our innovative technology and inventions, such as our proprietary methods for data curation and identity resolution, through the filing of patent applications, is a prudent business strategy.
-Filing of these patent applications may or may not provide us with a dominant position in the fields of technology.
+We believe that the protection of our innovative technology and inventions, such as our proprietary methods for data curation and identity resolution, through the filing of patent applications may provide us with a dominant position in the fields of technology.
 However, these patents and/or patent applications may provide us with legal defenses should subsequent patents in these fields be issued to third-parties and later asserted against us.
 An important aspect of our intellectual property strategy is to file for patents in innovative and modern technology.
 Where appropriate, we may also consider asserting, or cross-licensing, our patents.